arnejad/AlphaBeta-TicTacToe/README.md

 This code was developed at **November 2017**.

-Special Thanks to Abdullah Aghazadah (@MeLikeyCode) for his QT graphics tutorial in Youtube.
+Special Thanks to Abdullah Aghazadah (@MeLikeyCode) for his QT graphics tutorial on Youtube.

 ## Gameplay
 An illustration of the gameplay has been porvided below: